3arthh4ckDevelopment/3arthh4ck-Fabric/README.md

 ![GitHub](https://img.shields.io/github/license/3arthh4ckDevelopment/3arthh4ck-fabric?color=g)
 [![](https://discordapp.com/api/guilds/1065633124366688298/widget.png?style=shield)](https://discord.gg/5qRuRMExe6)

-3arthh4ck is an open source Minecraft 1.12.2 and 1.20 utility mod for anarchy PvP.
+3arthh4ck is an open source Minecraft 1.12.2 and 1.21 utility mod for anarchy PvP.
 To install the client, just drop the jar file into your Fabric `.minecraft/mods` folder.

 By default, any message prefixed with a `+` will be handled as command, e.g. `+bind clickgui RShift` to set the default gui key to the Right Shift.
-You can change the command prefix using `+prefix <key>` command.
+You can change the command prefix using the `+prefix <key>` command.

 Because of bloat, some of the more complicated Settings are hidden by default.
 You can find those by using the Settings module.